Universities (Undergraduate) and Junior Colleges

 - Individuals who completed their formal education at an overseas educational institution officially recognized as equivalent to a high school

-- Individuals who has completed 12 years of formal education at an education institution officially recognized by an international accreditation institution (i.e. WASC, CIS (ECIS), ACSI)
+- Individuals who has completed 12 years of formal education at an education institution officially recognized by an international accreditation institution (for example, WASC, CIS (ECIS), or ACSI)

 - An individual who has passed the high school equivalency examination (individuals under the age of 18 will be considered as having passed the examination the day after they turn 18 years old)

-- An individual who has completed their education at a special needs secondary education institution or College of Technology (the individual must have completed 12 years of formal education)
+- Individuals who completed their education at a special needs secondary education institution or College of Technology (individual must have completed 12 years of formal education)

-- An individual who has completed their secondary education at a designated vocational school (according to the list of schools designated by MEXT)
+- Individuals who completed their secondary education at a designated vocational school (according to the list of schools designated by MEXT)

-- An individual who completed their formal education at a school under Japan's old education system
+- Individuals who completed their formal education at a school under Japan's old education system

-- An individual who, on the basis of the university's admission requirements, has qualified for the university's individual selection process
+- Individual who, on the basis of the university's admission requirements, qualified for the university's individual selection process

-*1 A university preparatory course: In order to be admitted to a Japanese university, an applicant must have completed at least 12 years of formal education.
+*1 University preparatory course: In order to be admitted to a Japanese university, an applicant must have completed at least 12 years of formal education.
 However, in some countries or regions, education through high school lasts less than 12 years.
-In this case, students must complete MEXT (the Ministry of Education, Culture, Sports, Science and Technology)'s designated "university preparatory course for admission to university" in order to be eligible to apply for Japanese universities.
+In this case, students must complete MEXT (Ministry of Education, Culture, Sports, Science and Technology)'s designated "university preparatory course for admission to university" in order to be eligible to apply for Japanese universities.